laristra/portage/doc/example.md

-Nearly all of the generic unit tests have been designed to work with the `Wonton::Simple_Mesh_Wrapper` and `Wonton::Simple_State_Wrapper` data structures when a full-up mesh is required.
+Nearly all of the generic unit tests have been designed to work with the `Wonton::Simple_Mesh_Wrapper` and `Wonton::Simple_State_Wrapper` data structures when a mesh with a topology is required.
 These should serve as examples of the types of things one may want to do with a mesh and state framework.